Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 • Each company has the same types of employees, and each type of employee is paid the same hourly amount.
 (For example, you’ll see that they both pay Apprentices $12 per hour and Carpenters $22 per hour.)

-• They’ve used the eCPA to compute their burden percentages and fully burdened costs for each employee classification.
-(Yes, those percentages and resulting costs per hour are different – see below.)
+• They’ve used the eCPA, our fully-burdened labor rate calculator, to compute their burden percentages and fully burdened costs for each employee classification.
+(Yes, those percentages and resulting costs per hour are different; see below.)

 • They’d like to see what billing (earning) rates for labor would look like for each company for both 25% and 35% gross profit margins.

-We’ll compare how costs and billing amounts compare based on:
+We’ll compare how burdened costs and billing amounts compare based on:

 • Different Burden Percentages